bukkbeek/bukkbeek.github.io/README.md

 ## 🎮 About Me

-I'm BukkBeek (Jude Janitha Niroshan, Dunukumara Udumullage), a freelance Game Asset Developer with a background in zoology.
-I specialize in creating stylized, low-poly 3D models and game assets with a unique artistic style.
-My work ranges from environmental assets to character models, all optimized for game development.
+I'm BukkBeek (Jude Janitha Niroshan, Dunukumara Udumullage), a freelance 3D Generalist and VFX Artist with a background in zoology.
+I specialize in creating stylized, low-poly, and cartoonish 3D models and game assets with a unique artistic style.
+My work ranges from environmental assets to character models and visual effects, all optimized for game development.

 ## 🚀 Portfolio Highlights